podliver/KozlovClient-legacy/README.md

 ## Here are some reviews of our client's users:

-KozlovBypasser: Thank you so much for the client, i was able to destroy another hacker that was using a client for 35$.
-However, KozlovClient is free, so i don't need to buy any cheats for a block game!
+KozlovBypasser: Thank you so much for the client, I was able to destroy another hacker that was using a client for 35$.
+However, KozlovClient is free, so i don't need to buy any clients for a block game!
 69/10!

 ![f](https://github.com/podliver/KozlovClient/assets/173271760/231f1bcc-dae1-4cc9-8d02-6381d201d5b3)